Liberty Seated Half Dollars

 WB-1

-Original $1685 New April 13!
-Steely Luster, Better San Francisco Date, Emerald Collection .
+Original $1685 Steely Luster, Better San Francisco Date, Emerald Collection .
 1874-S Seated halves are not as scarce as the prior year's issue but still should garner attention at the AU58 grade level with only 9 listed in the PCGS population report.
 The Emerald Collection is back with an AU58 graded duplicate that offers steely fields and the accompanying reflectance under a bright light.
 A light gold patina is further enhanced by mottled blue-gray accents on the upper obverse.
 Strike is typical for the issue with a few stars lacking center points.
 An ancient contact mark is noted on Liberty's left facing shoulder.
 WB-1 with die lines in the lower gown folds.
 Housed in new large font NGC holder.

 Seated 50C 1875CC 1875-CC